 - What benefits can and should you offer?

-Opening Your Doors
+Opening Your Practice Doors

 As expected, a blog post cannot provide every detail or process you should consider before opening the doors to your new practice.
 Without bogging you down with too many activities, the following list (though certainly not complete) can help gauge the work and time needed before making this leap:

-- Establishing vendor accounts
+- Establish vendor accounts

-- Formalize and execute marketing efforts
+- Formalize and execute an optometry marketing plan

-- Create and maintain a professional website
+- Create and maintain a professional optometry website and social media platforms

 - Establish and prepare payroll, bookkeeping, computer and phone networks